Erik Hooks

-Erik Adrian Hooks (born 1967) is an American public safety official who is currently serving as the deputy administrator of the Federal Emergency Management Agency.
+Erik Adrian Hooks (born 1967) is an American public safety official who served as the deputy administrator of the Federal Emergency Management Agency.
 He previously served as secretary of the North Carolina Department of Public Safety from January 2017 to August 2021.

 Early life and education

 Hooks is a native of Spring Lake, North Carolina.
 He earned a Bachelor of Arts degree in political science and government and a Master of Liberal Arts from North Carolina State University.

 Career

 Hooks joined the North Carolina Department of Public Safety in 1989, serving as a special agent with the department until 1999.
 He later served as assistant special agent in charge of the Special Investigations Division and assistant director.
 In January 2017, he was appointed to serve as secretary of the department by Governor Roy Cooper.
 He served until retiring in July 2021.

 Nomination to FEMA

 On July 27, 2021, Hooks was nominated by President Joe Biden to be the deputy administrator of FEMA.
 Hearings were held on Hooks' nomination by the Senate's Homeland Security Committee on November 18, 2021.
 On December 1, 2021, the committee favorably reported his nomination to the entire Senate floor.
 Hooks was officially confirmed by the whole Senate via voice vote on December 7, 2021.